 Zundel was held in Canada not because his views are unpopular, or because he was a “security risk."
 He was in prison there because Jewish groups wanted him there, and because he promoted views that the Jewish-Zionist lobby considers harmful to its interests.

 On March 1, 2005, Zundel was deported to Germany, just as Jewish groups had been demanding.
-Since then he has been held in the Mannheim prison were he faces years of imprisonment for the “thought crime” of “denying the Holocaust.” (“Holocaust denial” is against the law in Germany, France, Austria, Switzerland and some other European countries.)
+Upon his arrival at Frankfurt airport, he was immediately arrested and taken to Mannheim prison to await trial for the “thought crime” of “denying the Holocaust.” (“Holocaust denial” is against the law in Germany, France, Austria, Switzerland and some other European countries.)

-On June 29, 2005, the public prosecutor in Mannheim formally charged Zundel with inciting “hatred” by having written or distributed texts that “approve, deny or play down" genocidal actions carried out by Germany's wartime regime, and which “denigrate the memory of the [Jewish] dead.
-The first and foremost of the writings cited in the indictment are texts posted on the "Zundelsite” website, which is registered and maintained by his wife in the United States, where all such writings are entirely legal.
+A few months later the public prosecutor in Mannheim formally charged Zundel with inciting “hatred” by having written or distributed texts that “approve, deny or play down" genocidal actions carried out by Germany's wartime regime, and which “denigrate the memory of the [Jewish] dead.”
+The indictment cited, above all, texts posted on the "Zundelsite” website, which is registered and maintained by his wife in the United States, where all such writings are protected by law. .

-In recent years, growing numbers of scholars, intellectuals and newspapers in Europe and other countries have condemned the laws in some European countries under which Zundel and others have been imprisoned, fined and forced into exile for expressing skeptical views on “the Holocaust."
-These laws, critics point out, are selective, hypocritical and violate basic principles of free speech and free expression.
+In recent years, a growing number of scholars, intellectuals and newspapers -- especially in Europe -- have condemned the laws under which Zundel and others have been imprisoned, fined and forced into exile for expressing skeptical views on “the Holocaust."
+These laws, critics point out, are selective, hypocritical, and violate generally recognized principles of free speech and free expression.

 Zundel was released from prison on March 1, 2010 -- five years after his deportation to Germany, and three years after his conviction by a court in Mannheim.
 Banned from returning to either Canada or the US, he went to his family home in Germany's Black Forest region, where he resided until his death.